-Only in special circumstances would an applicant for a non-commercial radio or television broadcast frequency be allowed to hold the licence rights to another frequency in the same location, which could be used for the purpose.
+Only in special circumstances would an applicant for a non-commercial radio broadcast frequency be allowed to hold the licence rights to another frequency in the same location, which could be used for the purpose.

 If there is any doubt around the interpretation of the terms and conditions below, the decision of the Chief Executive of the Ministry for Culture and Heritage will be final.

 Meeting community needs.